AI in Qualitative Data Analysis

 Ultimately, whether you think AI can replace human analysis in qualitative research hinges on your beliefs about how meaning is created and your expectations for future AI developments.

 Here’s how we see things: Conducting an interview, understanding cultural nuances, and piecing together narratives will remain uniquely human tasks.
-These tasks don’t just require skill, but the unique perspective that comes with being human.
+These tasks don’t just require skill but the unique perspective that comes with being human.
 From a constructivist perspective, we are a necessary part of the meaning-making process.
-It’s not just about learned knowledge or even superhuman computing power, but the unique insights that only we can provide.
+It’s not just about learned knowledge or even superhuman computing power but the unique insights that only we can provide.

 As AI takes over the grunt work, a new frontier opens for junior researchers.
 The focus will shift to higher-level analysis and narrative storytelling from data.
 It’s a good idea to start honing your communication skills and the ability to translate data insights into clear narratives now.
 Communicating with other people and being able to communicate with AI is going to be key to the future of qualitative research (and future competitive advantages).